lepture/authlib/docs/flask/oauth2.rst

         types for you.

 This section is not a step by step guide on how to create an OAuth 2.0 server in Flask.
-Instead, we will learn how the Flask implementation works, some technical details of an OAuth 2.0 provider.
+Instead, we will learn how the Flask implementation works, and some technical details in an OAuth 2.0 provider.

-We have provided an official example guide on GitHub.
-Checkout the source code and tutorial:
+If you need a quick example, here are the official tutorial guide and examples on GitHub:

-`example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_.
+1. Example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_
+2. Example of OpenID Connect server (not ready)

 At the very beginning, we need to know that OAuth 2.0 provider contains two type of servers: